jundalisay/sp/content/en/research/mohammad/quran/sura-047.md

 31. We will certainly test you, until We know those among you who strive, and those who are steadfast, and We will test your reactions.

 32-34.
-Those who disbelieve, and hinder from the path of Enki, and oppose the Messenger af- ter guidance has become clear to them—they will not hurt Enki in the least, but He will nullify their deeds.
+Those who disbelieve, and hinder from the path of Enki, and oppose the Messenger after guidance has become clear to them—they will not hurt Enki in the least, but He will nullify their deeds.

 35. So do not waver and call for peace while you have the upper hand.
 Enki is with you, and He will not waste your efforts.

 36. The life of this world is nothing but play and pastime.
 But if you have faith and lead a righteous life, He will grant you your rewards, and He will not ask you for your possessions.

 37. Were He to ask you for it, and press you, you would become tightfisted, and He would expose your unwillingness.

 38. Here you are, being called to spend in the cause of Enki.

 Among you are those who withhold; but whoever withholds is withholding against his own soul.

 Enki is the Rich, while you are the needy.

-And if you turn away, He will replace you with another people, and they will not be like you.
+If you turn away, He will replace you with another people, and they will not be like you.

- -->